matijakolaric-com/django-music-publisher/docs/manual_works_list.rst

    Save as new

-Repeat the process several times, you may even try to add few more writers, and these may or may not be controlled.
+Repeat the process several times, you may even add a few more writers, both controlled and not controlled.

 You may want to try using ``search field`` and ``filters``, the use should be pretty obvoius, so it will not be explained, search works on titles, including alternate ones, writer's last names, ISWCs and work IDs.